mido/mido/docs/intro.rst

     easier to work with in Python but you may want to add and subtract 1 when communicating with the user.

-When you pass a keyword argument or set an attribute, the name, type and value is checked.
-This ensures that

 You can make a copy of a message, optionally overriding one or more attributes, for example::